Cheap personal contract purchase

 Dealers will sometimes throw in service and maintenance packages, warranties and insurance, though always check these are free, or represent good value.
 See our Cheap car insurance guide for full help in cutting insurance costs.

-• At the end of your agreement you usually have three options:
+• At the end of your PCP contract, you usually have three options:

 - Trading your car and starting a new deal with the same dealer/finance company.
-This is the most common option for people taking a PCP deal.
-Usually at the end of a PCP deal, the car will be worth slightly more than the balloon payment.
-And if this is the case, your dealer will usually ask if you want to use that 'equity' as a deposit on a new PCP deal on a brand new car.
+This is the most common option for people taking a PCP car deal.
+Usually at the end of a PCP contract, the car will be worth slightly more than the balloon payment.
+If this is the case, your dealer will usually ask if you want to use that 'equity' as a deposit on a new PCP deal on a brand new car – otherwise known as part exchange.

-For example, if the car's actual value at the end of the deal was £9,000 and the balloon payment £8,000, you'd have the difference of £1,000 that you could use as a deposit to roll into another deal.
+For example, if the car's actual value at the end of the deal was £9,000 and the balloon payment £8,000, you'd have the difference of £1,000 that you could use as a deposit to roll into your next car deal.

 If you want to switch brands, you'd typically need to pay the balloon payment so you own the car.
 You can then trade it in with the new dealership as the owner of the car.
 If you can't afford the balloon payment, you'll need to stick with the same dealer to get a new deal, or hand the car back to the finance company, as below.

 3. Hand the car back and walk away.
-If the car is worth less than the balloon payment – that is, if it's lost more value than was expected at the start of the deal – the sensible course is just to hand the car back as the finance company takes the hit.
+If the car is worth less than the balloon payment – that is, if it's lost more value than was expected at the start of the deal – the sensible course is just to hand the car back at the end of the PCP contract as the finance company takes the hit.

 • Whether you're trading your car in or handing it back and walking away, you could face additional charges.
 The finance provider will usually appoint someone to inspect the car when it's returned to advise if anything further is owed: